mccrowjp/slacTree/examples/ex5_multisample_abundances/README.md

 A summary figure is given as an example `ex5_density_figure.jpg` from the three density plots.

 SVG files can be viewed in most browsers.
-The PDF and magnified JPG files were created by printing to a PDF from Firefox browser, and cropping the image in Preview in Mac OSX.
+The PDF files were created by printing to a PDF from Firefox browser, and the small-multiples JPG figure was created in Powerpoint by inserting each of the three density PDFs.